masc-ucsc/livehd/README.md

 For coding, please follow the coding styles from [Style.md](docs/Style.md).
 To contribute, check [policy](docs/CONTRIBUTING.md) document that explains how to create pull requests and more details about license and copyrights.
-Also, contributors to LGraph are expected to adhere to the [Code of Conduct](docs/CODE_OF_CONDUCT.md).
+Also, contributors to LiveHD are expected to adhere to the [Code of Conduct](docs/CODE_OF_CONDUCT.md).

 ## Code Organization